-- Prostigmine (neostigmine), used for myasthenia gravis
+- Neostigmine (Prostigmine), used for myasthenia gravis

-- Evista (raloxifene), an osteoporosis treatment
+- Raloxifene (Evista), an osteoporosis treatment

-For a charley horse in the calf or a cramp in the back of the thigh (hamstring), try putting your weight on the affected leg and bending your knee slightly, or sit or lie down with your leg out straight and pull the top of your foot toward your head.
+For a charley horse in the calf or a cramp in the back of the thigh (hamstring), try this stretch: Put your weight on the affected leg and bend your knee slightly.
+Or, sit or lie down with your leg out straight and pull the top of your foot toward your head.

 - Eat more foods high in vitamins and magnesium and calcium.

-- Stay well hydrated.
+- Stay well-hydrated.

 - Stretch properly before exercise.